-Sphere is the name shared by a 1987 novel by Michael Crichton and its 1998 film adaptation.
-Both works combine elements of two genres: Science Fiction and Psychological Thriller.
-The film was directed by Barry Levinson, previously known for such films as Disclosure and Wag The Dog.
-The main stars were Dustin Hoffman, Sharon Stone, and Samuel L. Jackson.The film begins with the discovery of a spacecraft deep within the southern Pacific Ocean.
-The thickness of coral growth on the spaceship suggests that it has been there for almost three hundred years.
-The United States Navy believes the spacecraft is alien in nature, sets up an underwater research facility at the site, and assigns a group of scientists and naval personnel to investigate further.
+The story takes place in The '80s, with the discovery of a derelict spacecraft on the floor of the southern Pacific Ocean.
+The thickness of coral growth on the spaceship suggests that it has been there for at least three hundred years.
+For obvious reasons, the United States Navy believes the spacecraft is alien in nature, sets up an underwater research facility at the site, and assigns a group of scientists and military personnel to investigate further.
 They are:

-Dr. Harry Adams (Jackson).
-A mathematician.
+- Dr. Harry Adams (Jackson), a brilliant mathematician.

-Jane Edmunds (Marga Gomez).
-A navy engineer, assigned to handle monitor duty.
+- Jane Edmunds (Marga Gomez), a navy engineer, assigned to handle monitor duty.

-Soon the crew are contacted by a mysterious entity calling itself "Jerry," which they assume to be an alien and related somehow to the mysterious sphere.
+Soon the crew are contacted by a mysterious entity calling itself "Jerry", which they assume to be an alien and related somehow to the mysterious sphere.
 Before much more can be learned, a powerful typhoon suddenly arrives, trapping all below until it blows over.
 Within the following days, things go horribly wrong.
-Strange sea creatures menace the station, crew members die in a series of tragic incidents and communications from "Jerry" have inexplicably become irrational and hostile.
-As the situation grows worse, the surviving team members make a shocking revelation as to the true nature of both "Jerry" and the sphere, but has it come too late to help them escape a living nightmare?The film was a box office flop.
-It earned 37 million in the U.S and underperformed elsewhere, failing to even cover its budget.
-It ranked 58th for the year.
-Fans of Crichton noted many differences with the source novel, including the character's histories and personalities, while critics dismissed the rushed-production appearance and derivative plot; similarities were noted with Forbidden Planet, certain episodes of Star Trek, 2001: A Space Odyssey and Alien.
+Strange sea creatures menace the station, crew members die in a series of bizarre incidents and communications from "Jerry" have inexplicably become irrational and hostile.
+As the situation grows worse, the surviving team members make a shocking revelation as to the true nature of both "Jerry" and the sphere, but has it come too late to help them escape a living nightmare?

 Tropes found in either the novel or the film include: